Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Final remarks and open problems

 Beside stable limits shapes, there are other asymptotic regimes when the problem of computing $f^{\la/\mu}$ is of interest, see~\cite{DF,MPP4,Stanley_skewSYT}.
 Except for the case when $|\mu|=O(1)$, obtaining better bounds is an interesting and difficult challenge.

-In an important recent development, Sun showed the limit curves for random standard Young tableaux with stable limit shape~\cite{Sun}, also by modifying the variational principle.
-This suggests that in principle one can apply the strategy sketched in~\cite[$\S$3.5]{Pak-ICM} to conclude that there is no natural bijective proof of the Naruse hook-length formula NHLF~\eqref{eq:Naruse}.
-We are currently very far from even formulating this as a conjecture.
+In an important recent development, Sun showed the existence of limit curves for random standard Young tableaux with stable limit shape~\cite{Sun}, also by modifying the variational principle and using the \emph{beads model} to encode standard tableaux.
+Soon after Gordenko \cite{Gor} wrote an explicit conjectural description of this limit shape using a modified TASEP on dimer configurations.
+This suggests that in principle one can hope to evaluate the constant~$C$ of the for thick ribbons (see $\S$\ref{ss:intro-ribbons}).

+It would be interesting to see if the strategy sketched in~\cite[3.5]{Pak-ICM} can be used to conclude that there is no natural bijective proof of the Naruse hook-length formula~\eqref{eq:Naruse}.
 Let us mention that~\cite{Kon} gives a bijective proof of a recurrence involved in the proof of the NHLF.
 Unfortunately, there seem to be no way to use this bijection for uniform sampling of random standard Young tableaux of skew shape.

 .7cm